thaiminh2022/IT008_MiniVamp/README.md

    Then on GitHub:
    - base: `master`
    - compare: `feature/<your-feature-name>`
-   - describe what you added and how to test it
+   - Describe what you added and how to test it

 ## 🗂 Important files